-In other words, Australia are the best side at threading the gaps, and are currently achieving the limited overs holy grail of high(est) run rate, low risk cricket.
+In other words, Australia are the best side at finding the gaps, and are currently achieving the limited overs holy grail of high(est) run rate, low risk cricket.

 The reason Australia have been able to achieve this is the unparalleled depth of their batting lineup.
 Every member of Australia’s likely top eight has a SR above the average in women’s T20Is (105.19) since the last World T20.
 No other side can boast as many potential match-winners with the bat.
 In their ten wins in 2018, six different Australian batters (Lanning, Healy, Mooney, Perry, Haynes and Gardner) have finished with the highest score in the innings.

 Rachael Haynes has Australia’s highest SR in this period (149.59).
 Alyssa Healy has made four fifties in her last five innings, and needs 86 more runs to become 3rd woman to score 1,000 T20I runs as keeper.
 Meg Lanning has made a seamless return since her injury lay-off.
 Her 88* (45) vs England in the Indian tri-nation series final was the highest SR innings of her career.
-In September, Lanning and Haynes broke the record for the highest women’s T20I 5th wicket stand, with 119* vs New Zealand at North Sydney Oval.
+In September, Lanning and Haynes broke the record for the highest 5th wicket stand in women’s T20Is, with 119* vs New Zealand at North Sydney Oval.

-Since she returned from injury, Meg Lanning, who had been Australia’s established #3 has generally been held back from batting in the powerplay.
-Ashleigh Gardner, scorer of the fastest WBBL hundred now takes the role of #3, as she does for Sydney Sixers.
+Since she returned from injury, Lanning, who had been Australia’s established #3 has generally been held back from batting in the powerplay.
+Ashleigh Gardner, scorer of the fastest WBBL hundred, now takes the role of #3, as she does for Sydney Sixers.

 In the eleven matches since adopting this strategy in 2018, Australia score at 7.82 rpo in the powerplay, 8.94 rpo in overs 7-16, and 9.93 rpo in overs 17-20, for an overall run rate of 8.66 rpo.
 In non-reduced overs matches from the start of the 2016 World T20 until the end of the 2017 Ashes series (twelve matches), Australia scored at 6.10 rpo in the powerplay, 7.06 rpo in the middle overs and 7.57 rpo at the death, for an overall run rate of 6.79 rpo.

 In all, Australia’s squad contains eight of the nine highest run-scorers in the WBBL.
 The only player missing from that nine is the retired Alex Blackwell.
 The highest ranked non-Australian in the WBBL is New Zealand’s Suzie Bates in 10th.
-Such is the strength of Australia’s lineup that the top WBBL run-scorer, Ellyse Perry is essentially an insurance policy in case of collapse at #7.
+Such is the strength of Australia’s lineup, the top WBBL run-scorer, Ellyse Perry is essentially an insurance policy in case of collapse, coming in at #7.

 As a team Australia have an ER of 6.98 since the World Cup, which is a fraction above the average for the period (6.98).
 In real terms that’s a remarkable achievement, given Australia have played in three of the five highest run-rate series ever during that period.
 The average RPO in matches Australia have played in since the World Cup has been 7.69.

-Left-arm spinner Sophie Molineux, has stepped up in the absence of Jess Jonassen through injury.
-She had the best ER (5.08) in the series vs New Zealand (the series average was 7.39).
-Molineux had a scarcely believable ODI series vs Pakistan (26.0-6-39-6), and then she and Schutt were once again the two most economical bowlers in the T20Is.
+Left-arm spinner, Sophie Molineux has stepped up in the absence of the injured Jess Jonassen.
+Molineux had the best ER (5.08) in the series vs New Zealand (the series average was 7.39).
+She then had a scarcely believable ODI series vs Pakistan (26.0-6-39-6), and she and Schutt were once again the two most economical bowlers in the T20I series that followed.
 This time Schutt was 1st (3.04), and Molineux second (4.72), in a series with an average ER of 6.52.

 Just as they’ve had a plethora of match-winners with the bat in their ten wins in 2018, six Australian bowlers have come away with the best innings figures in those matches as well (Molineux, Schutt, Perry, Gardner, Kimmince and Wareham).